moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 ## Using GitLab to plan work

-We dogfood GitLab to document product strategy and milestone planning.
+We dogfood GitLab to document product strategy and feature requests.

 - [Milestones](https://docs.gitlab.com/ee/user/project/milestones/): Align with our [product releases](https://about.gitlab.com/releases/) and are used as our group's planning timeboxes.
 - [Issues](https://docs.gitlab.com/ee/user/project/issues/): Capture an atomic piece user value.which should able to be delivered within a singe milestone.